jofaval/ui-query-art/README.md

 ## Run it!

+Download the repo locally

 ```bash
 git clone https://github.com/jofaval/ui-query-art.git
 cd ui-query-art
 ```

+And install all the necessary packages

 ```bash
 pnpm install # or npm install or yarn install